WilliamCadenas21/ModularJavaBlockchain/README.md

 # Modular BlockChain Simulator

 Academic Modular Blockchain Initiative.
 This project is intended to be open-source and for academic propose.
 The main idea is to create an application to simulate the behavior of a blockchain node and then connect to other nodes through peer to peer network.
-Also, the system is modular, and with time and collaboration, it might have more options and structures to represent the blockchain, the java contracts, the transactions, etc.
+Also, the system is modular, and with time and collaboration, it might have more options and structures to represent the blockchain, the java contracts, the transactions.

+This repository includes all the work done for a graduation thesis at Universidad del Norte.
+For more information you can follow this link: http://hdl.handle.net/10584/9281

 ## 1. Before local or docker run it